giorgiosironi/eris/README.md

 Here is an [empty sample project](https://github.com/giorgiosironi/eris-example) installing Eris.

-Please note the project is in alpha stage and the API may change at any time.

 ## Example usage within PHPUnit

 This test tries to verify that natural numbers from 0 to 1000 are all smaller than 42.
 It's a failing test designed to show you an example of error message.